 The Benefits of a High-Glycogen Diet

 Understanding that a high-glycogen diet can help you get into shape is important.
 Exercise can also help prevent illness and disease if you have a low metabolic rate.
 Both muscle-building and health benefits are associated with a high-glycogen diet.
 Scientific evidence also says a high-glycogen diet is linked to increased brain function.
-It helps improve memory and cognitive performance, which means it’s great for cognitively demanding jobs like working in sales or finance.
-In addition to all its benefits, there’s also evidence that a high-glycogen diet can help burn fat more effectively than diets that limit protein intake.
+It improves memory and thinking skills.
+This is great for challenging jobs like sales or finance.
+Plus, a diet high in glycogen helps burn fat better than low-protein diets.

 Limitations of a High-Glycogen Diet